PeytTheMate/TAMU-datathon-2025/README.md

 ## Prerequisites
 - Python 3.11+
-- pip (or uv/poetry as preferred, but pip examples are shown below)
+- pip (or uv/poetry as preferred, but pip examples are shown below), though uv is goated.
 - Docker (for the final submission image)

 ## Install dependencies
 ```bash
 pip install -r requirements.txt
 ```
-This installs only Flask and NetworkX, keeping the runtime footprint small for the CPU-only infrastructure.
+This installs only Flask and NetworkX, keeping the runtime footprint.

 ## Run the agent service
 ```bash